belindamo/landlord-agreements-benchmark/section_notes/02-lit-review.md

 - **Impact**: Shows 20-point accuracy improvements with proper structuring and prompting
 - **Relevance**: Critical for our document processing and evaluation methodology

+**ACORD: Expert-Annotated Dataset for Legal Contract Clause Retrieval** (Wang et al., 2025)
+- **Problem**: Contract drafting relies on finding relevant precedent clauses, but no benchmarks exist for this critical task
+- **Prior Assumptions**: LLMs can generate contracts from scratch effectively
+- **Insight**: Lawyers rarely draft from scratch - clause retrieval from precedents is foundational to contract drafting
+- **Technical Approach**: Expert-annotated dataset with 114 queries and 126K+ query-clause pairs ranked 1-5 stars
+- **Evaluation**: Bi-encoder retrieval with LLM re-ranking, tested on complex clauses (indemnification, liability, etc.)
+- **Impact**: First expert-annotated benchmark for contract clause retrieval, reveals gaps in current LLM capabilities
+- **Relevance**: Demonstrates importance of precedent-based evaluation and expert annotation for legal AI

+**Contract Summarization for Party-Specific Obligations** (Sancheti et al., 2023)
+- **Problem**: Contracts are long and complex, making it difficult for parties to understand their specific obligations
+- **Prior Assumptions**: Generic summarization approaches work for legal contracts
+- **Insight**: Contract summarization should be party-specific, focusing on obligations, entitlements, and prohibitions for each party
+- **Technical Approach**: Two-module system with content categorizer and importance ranker, using expert pairwise comparisons
+- **Evaluation**: 293K sentence pairs from lease agreements annotated by legal experts for importance
+- **Impact**: First party-specific legal summarization dataset, shows domain expertise crucial for legal summarization
+- **Relevance**: Validates party-specific approach to legal document comprehension and expert annotation methodology

 ### Plain Language and Accessibility

 **Plain English Summarization of Contracts** (Manor & Li, 2019) ⭐ *Highly Relevant*